jbcodeforce/ML-studies/llm-langchain/openAI/Readme.md

 # OpenAI examples

-To get access to the OPENAI_API_KEY, be sure to have the .env in the ML-studies folder.
+All the code access env variables, like OPENAI_API_KEY, with dotenv module, be sure to have the .env in the ML-studies folder.
 The following code can be run with python 3.11 in the openAI folder.

+## Code reference

 | Example | Purpose |
 | --- | --- |
 | 1st_openAI_lc.py | A simple chain to ask about LangSmith and testing.
 Which should generate hallucination as ChatGPT was cutoff in 2023 |
 | agent_memory| use tool and chat_history to keep memory of the conversation |
 | agent with tools retriever | tool descriptions are added to a vector store. with vector store retreiver we can get the relevant document / tool to support the query |
 | json_agent | Tool calling for last news Tabily search, using a React Prompt (using question, thought, action, observation) and create_json_chat_agent |
 | openAI_agent.py | An agent using retriever and Tavily Search as tools for tool calling llm |